de-Laat/NGS/README.md

 Used to trim short read data.

 ## FastQC
-Quality report of reads and trimmed reads.
+Used for quality report of reads and trimmed reads.

 ## MultiQC
-Create a single report from the analysis.
+Used to create a single report from the analysis.

 ## Nanoplot
-Plot sequencing data and alignment.
+Used to create:
+A statistical summary
+A number of plots
+A HTML summary file

 ## Unicycler
 Used for genome assembly.

 ## Prokka
-Genome annotation.
+Used for genome annotation.

 ## Busco
 Assess genome assembly and annotation completeness.